Hideko Mizuno: Early life

-Biography
+Career

-For a year and a half, Mizuno worked to make a living and drew for Shōjo Club at the same time.
-Her first manga published in 1955, Akkake kōma pony is like the rest of the mangaka's career: the story was about a "little girl and a pony" and while her publisher Mazuyama was expecting a sentimental manga with a sensitive and fragile heroine who was the norm in the magazine's productions, Mizuno provided a Western- inspired manga with a tomboy heroine, and although the manga did not match what was requested, it was nevertheless published.
+For a year and a half, Mizuno worked at a fishing net factory to make a living and drew for Shōjo Club at the same time.
+Her first manga, Akkake Kōma Pony, was published in 1955.
+Mizuno told Maruyama that it would be about "little girl and a pony", and while he was expecting a sentimental manga with a sensitive and fragile heroine, which was the norm in the magazine's productions, Mizuno provided a Western-inspired manga with a tomboy heroine.
+However, it was nevertheless published; Mizuno described Maruyama as "broad-minded".

-In 1956 Mizuno went to Tokyo for the first time where she met Tezuka, she then decided to become a full-time mangaka.
-The following year she published her first series, Gin no hanabira, which was a success.
-In 1958, invited by Tezuka, she moved to Tokyo in the Tokiwa-sō apartment where she lived and worked with the two authors Shōtarō Ishinomori and Fujio Akatsuka, together they collaborated on two manga under the pseudonym U. Mia for the magazine Shōjo Club.
-She only stayed in Tokiwa-sō for a year.
+In 1956, Mizuno went to Tokyo for the first time, where she met Tezuka.
+The following year, she published her first series, Gin no Hanabira, which was a success.
+In 1958, invited by Tezuka, she moved to the Tokiwa-sō apartment building in Tokyo, where she lived and worked with the two authors Shōtarō Ishinomori and Fujio Akatsuka.
+Together, they collaborated on two manga under the pseudonym U. Mia for the magazine Shōjo Club.
+She only stayed in Tokiwa-sō for seven months.

-Continuing her career as a mangaka, Mizuno's work met with success and helped broaden the register of shōjo manga: until the mid-1960s, shōjo manga regularly followed the structure of haha-mono, centered on the mother-daughter relationship.
-During the 1960s several women mangaka, including Mizuno, introduced a new type of story: the romantic comedy.
-Mizuno notably adapted two films in manga form, with Sabrina adapted in the manga Sutekina cora (1963) and The Quiet Man adapted as Akage no scarlet(1966).
+As she continued her career as a mangaka, Mizuno's work met with success and helped broaden the register of shōjo manga: until the mid-1960s, shōjo manga regularly followed the structure of haha-mono, centered on the mother-daughter relationship.
+During the 1960s, several women mangaka, including Mizuno, introduced a new type of story: the romantic comedy.
+Mizuno notably adapted two films in manga form, with Sabrina adapted in the manga Sutekina Cora (1963) and The Quiet Man adapted as Akage no Scarlet (1966).

-Mizuno created Harp of the Stars in 1960, a love story drawing from Norse mythology.
+Mizuno created Harp of the Stars in 1960, a love story drawing from Norse mythology and in particular, Die Walküre.
+It was the first shōjo manga to depict a romantic relationship.
+From 1964 to 1965, she published Shiroi Toroika (White Troika), a historical drama set during the Russian Revolution.

 Mizuno is best known for Fire!
 (1969–1971), one of the first shōjo manga with a boy protagonist, for which she won the 1970 Shogakukan Manga Award.
-Mizuno was a fan of progressive rock such as Pink Floyd.
+Mizuno was a fan of progressive rock such as Pink Floyd, and she visited Europe and the United States for research.
+The work contains characters from different races to reflect the makeup of American society, and it also depicts sex scenes.
+Mizuno said she "drew the art to express the hippie message, which was to throw away all pretense and be your true self."
 After the serialisation of Fire!, Mizuno became a single mother.

 Her Honey Honey no Suteki na Bouken (1966) was adapted as an anime television series, licensed in English as Honey Honey on CBN Cable Network.

 Some of Mizuno's works star adult women as protagonists, distinguished from children by the work's inclusion of heterosexual love.
 Mizuno was inspired by Hollywood romantic films like those featuring Audrey Hepburn.